 To test all these safety glasses and goggles, we used a mix of daily and varied use, coupled with focused tests.
-Each use and test fed into the scores of each category, which were then weighted in order of importance.
-In order to have a broadly useful review, we tested a variety of different styles of eye protection in many different situations.
-Through these tests, we were able to determine the strengths and weaknesses of each pair of glasses.
+To ensure we have a broadly useful review, we tested a variety of different styles of eye protection in many different situations.
+Through these tests, we were able to determine each pair of glasses' strengths and weaknesses.

-This type of equipment is worthless if it isn't effective.
-In evaluating the protection each pair of glasses provide, we considered all kinds of harm that the glasses might prevent.
-We tested dull and sharp impacts via drop tests.
-We did dust and fume tests both by using them during dusty work, and by doing a "flour blow" test.
+With this type of equipment, if the protection isn't effective, it's worthless.
+In evaluating the protection each pair of glasses provides, we considered all kinds of harm that the glasses might prevent.
+We tested dull and sharp impacts via drop tests and also performed dust and fume tests both by using them during dusty work and by doing a "flour blow" test.

 One surprising thing about the impact tests, depending on the shape of the glasses, each product would either take the impact squarely, transferring the energy straight to our test dummy's head, or deflect away if the glasses were rounded.
 Some of the smaller, sport-style models flew off the test dummy, as a way of transferring energy.
-Oddly enough, some other PPE, like hardhats, are designed to do the same thing in order to absorb energy safely, rather than push the shockwave into the user.
-Our impact tests were approximately based on actual OSHA impact tests, which all of these models are certified through (ANSI Z87).
+Oddly enough, some other PPE, like hardhats, are designed to do the same thing; absorb energy safely, rather than push the shockwave into the user.

 It doesn't only matter how well a product works; if they aren't comfortable, nobody will wear them.
-We tested each pair of glasses and goggles for comfort by wearing them for an extended about of time, at least three hours per pair, and up to a full work day.
+We wore each pair of glasses and goggles for an extended amount of time to test them for comfort.
+Each pair was worn at least three hours and up to a full workday.
 We also tested them integrated with ball caps and masks, something we tend to also be wearing when it comes to the kind of work you need PPE for.

 A big design feature that made the difference was the nose bridge, and where the temples of the glasses contact the ears.
 Harder, less adjustable nose bridges tended to create pressure points after a while, and some left marks after a few hours of wearing them.
 Low profile temples and straps also tended to be more comfortable with masks (both dust and fabric COVID-19 versions) and hats.

 We tested these again by extended use and wear, as well as our "toolbox test."
-Plenty of folks, our lead tester included, tends to abuse their eye protection by leaving them with their tools, uncovered, to rattle around in a tool box or bag.
+Plenty of folks, our lead tester included, tend to abuse their eye protection by leaving them with their tools, uncovered, to rattle around in a toolbox or bag.
 This tends to scratch and crunch lenses and frames over time, so we accelerated the process by throwing each pair in a toolbox full of tools and shaking it for a few minutes to see how scratched up they could get.
-We also evaluated how sturdy the construction is for each, and how likely they would be to break if accidentally twisted or smushed in a bag or pocket.
-As we expect these glasses to be used for a while, we weighted durability significantly in our assessments.
+We also evaluated how sturdy the construction is for each, and how likely they would be to break if accidentally twisted or crushed in a bag or pocket.
+As we expect these glasses to be used for a while, durability was significant in our assessment process.

 As one might expect, as far as sturdy construction, the SolidWorks and Dewalt Concealer DPG82 goggles did well, but so did the Pyramex I-Force, whose large sturdy hinges stood up to some aggressive twisting.
 We were also surprised by how little the NoCry model got scratched up after rattling around with screwdrivers, files, and other tools and parts in a toolbox.

 Although this seems fairly straightforward, some of the small details stood out in this category.
 We looked at both what each product comes with (extra straps, lenses, removable features), as well as the nifty little tricks designed into each pair of eye protection.
-Some of these little design details ended up making a big difference when it came to actual use.
+Some of the smallest design details ended up making a big difference when it came to actual use.

-Far and away the pair of glasses with the most features are the Pyramex I-Force.
-The I-Force comes with an extra strap so it can convert all the way from looking like a pair of lightly tinted sunglasses, all the way to almost full-on goggles, and a few hybrid mixes in between.
+Without a doubt, the pair of glasses with the most features is the Pyramex I-Force.
+The I-Force comes with an extra strap so it can convert from looking like a pair of lightly tinted sunglasses, all the way to almost full-on goggles and a few hybrid mixes in between.
 We also really liked the removable gasket and ear protection holders on the 3M Virtua CCS pair.

 While seemingly mundane, the difference between quality and poor eye protection can be significant.
 We are always serious when it comes to safety equipment.
-We hope this review helped you narrow down the best pair of safety glasses for you and your next job or home project, as the right tool can mean all the difference in the world.
+We hope this review helped you narrow down the best pair of safety glasses for you and your next job or home project.
+The right tool can mean all the difference in the world.
 Be safe, and always wear appropriate personal protective equipment.

 — Ethan Newman